Shore-A-Rubber-Hardness Test

 Conclusion

 Accurate understanding of rubber hardness helps ensure better material selection and product performance across different applications.
-Besides the commonly used Shore hardness system, international standards such as IRHD (International Rubber Hardness Degree) are also applied in certain industries for more consistent measurement.
+Besides the commonly used Shore hardness scale for rubber, international standards such as IRHD (International Rubber Hardness Degree) are also applied in certain industries for more consistent measurement.

 If you are selecting rubber materials for a custom project, you can contact Zhongde for technical support and manufacturing guidance.